jsmeix/cups-backends/README.md

 if the actual backend had failed or was terminated after the maximum number of times (attempts) to run the monitoring check command.
-Otherwise monitor exits with the specified exit code either a number or specified as CUPS_BACKEND_* variable name, see 'man 7 backend'.
+Otherwise monitor exits with the specified exit code either a number or specified as CUPS_BACKEND_... variable name, see `man 7 backend`.

 attempts:
 Maximum number of times the monitoring check command is run